Discover the top causes of unhealthy gut and what you should do to improve your gut health naturally

 Gluten is a protein found in wheat and other grains.
 Gluten is the main protein in wheat and it is what gives bread its elasticity.
 Gluten can be found in many foods that are not obvious, like soy sauce, salad dressing, ice cream, and even some soups.

 The gluten protein can cause digestive problems for people with celiac disease or gluten intolerance.
 These people have a hard time digesting it because their bodies don’t produce enough of the enzyme that breaks down gluten proteins.
-So make sure to avoid foods with gluten or at least to reduce it.
-If you’re like me a “bread lover” make sure to only eat sourdough bread, because it has less gluten (it’s not gluten free) sourdough bacteria are able to break down flour and it can act as a prebiotic and also the proicess.
+So make sure to avoid foods with gluten or at least reduce it.
+If you’re like me a “bread lover” make sure to only eat sourdough bread, because it has less gluten (it’s not gluten-free) sourdough bacteria are able to break down flour and it can act as a prebiotic and also the process.